csanes/csanes.github.io/projects.md

 ---
 # Projects

-The latest and greatest projects I'm working on:
+The latest projects on the docket:

 #### <http://www.katlynslough.com/>